It will save you time and its free - it makes sense to easypay your Rates!

 Firstly, you should advise the Hauraki District Council that you are changing the account from which payment is to be made, then advise them of your new bank account details.
 Secondly you should tell your bank when you change your accounts that you have a Direct Debit loaded, and that it should be transferred as well.

 What bank accounts can I make payments from?

-Cheque accounts are popular for this type of payment with most customers.
-However, most banks offer a range of accounts from which payments may be made.
+Most banks offer a range of accounts from which payments may be made.
 Simply enquire at the local branch of your bank.

 How much does it cost me to pay by Direct Debit?

 Direct Debits normally incur no extra fees.
 The Council pays a small processing charge.
 However, you may wish to check with your bank as to how fees are applied.